Skip to main content

 The chart is laid out to look like the finished motif, viewed from the Right Side (RS) of your work.
 The direction you read aligns with the direction you knit:

-When working across a round of knitting, you are knitting from right to left* (i.e. the next stitch you are going to work will always be to the left of the one you just completed).
+When working across a round of knitting, you are knitting from right to left* (i.e. the next stitch you are going to work will always be to the left of the one you just completed) (some left-handed knitters work from left to right, but the concept is the same).

 Same with the rounds: the next round you will work will be above the round you just completed.